Setting Up the Divi Development Environment on Windows 10 with XAMPP

 For each question in yellow, you’ll have a white “suggestion” (default) in parenthesis.
 It should all be pretty self-evident, especially if you are aware of the standard WordPress docs on plugin documentation.

-After all that, you will receive a congratulatory message along with suggestions on commands you can run, as shown here (I’ve not figured out yet why the actual commands don’t show up, but I’m working on it!):
+After all that, you will receive a congratulatory message along with suggestions on commands you can run, as shown here:

-Also, your Explorer window will show that you have a new plugin, based on the extension name you chose:
+Also, your Explorer window will show that you have a new plugin folder.

 And the last, coolest thing… Your WordPress dashboard shows your new plugin as well.